nucleuscloud/neosync/docs/docs/deploy/kubernetes.md

 Temporal can also be deployed to Kubernetes via a Helm chart that can be found in their [Github repo](https://github.com/temporalio/helm-charts).
 We suggest following their helm chart guide for deploying Temporal into Kubernetes.
 Temporal also has [Temporal Cloud](https://cloud.temporal.io/) that can be used if it's not desirable to self-host Temporal in a production environment.

+It's worth noting that Temporal does not publish their Helm Charts anywhere.
+To utilize them, you may have to re-publish them to your own internal chart repository, or figure out some means of installing them (either manually or some other automated fashion.)

+There is also a community maintained [Temporal Operator](https://github.com/alexandrevilain/temporal-operator) that could be of use to assist with Temporal management and upgrades.
+Use at your own risk.

+Here is a link to Temporal's thought on [Helm Chart Deployment](https://docs.temporal.io/self-hosted-guide/setup#helm-charts)

 ## Tilt for Development Deployments

 For development, we use Tilt to set up and deploy Neosync to Kubernetes.